Before I give you all the facts and the water softener reviews consumer reports, let’s cover the basics.

 Best Water Softener Reviews

-This is a digital water softener and is the best-selling softening system for the average home.
+This is because it is a digital water softener and is the best-selling softening system for the average home.
 The digital display system combined with its unique specifications makes the configuration and execution of this system very easy.

 In terms of softening hard water, this system is one of the best and it softens hard water around the clock.